Guide to using advanced analytics and AI in business applications

 IBM still positioned for AI success

-That said, assuming IBM can get its story straight, the company may be well-positioned to capitalize on the ballooning interest in artificial intelligence.
+Assuming that IBM can get its story fully straight, the company may be well-positioned to capitalize on the ballooning interest in artificial intelligence.
 Experts feel its analytics software functionality is strong.
 But what really sets the IBM analytics tools apart from the competition are their end-to-end capabilities.

 "Algorithms get all the press in AI, but the prerequisite is data," said Forrester analyst Mike Gualtieri.
 "What most enterprises don't realize is that data is the underpinning of AI."